 Does Red Light Therapy Help with Meniscus Tears?
 What the Evidence Shows

-Red light therapy research for meniscus tear indicates that red light therapy works to repair injured cartilage, as well as to minimize inflammation and pain.
-Studies have suggested that when particular frequencies of red light and near-infrared light are used on the involved knee area, the lights pass deeply into the tissues and stimulate natural healing processes within the body.
+Red light therapy research for meniscus tear indicates that it works to repair injured cartilage, as well as to minimize inflammation and pain.
+Studies have suggested that when particular frequencies of red light and near-infrared light are used, they stimulate natural healing processes within the body.
 Red light therapy helps to facilitate cartilage recovery by triggering cellular processes like repair and regeneration.

 Clinical Research on Red Light Therapy for Knee and Meniscus Recovery

-Study 1: Red Light Therapy (LLLT) as a Non-Surgical Treatment for Meniscal Injuries
+Study 1: RLT as a Non-Surgical Treatment for Meniscal Injuries

-The results indicated that the red light therapy enhanced the growth of the cells more rapidly and enhanced their energy-producing capability.
+This research investigated how red light therapy at a 660 nm wavelength affects the growth of cells from the human meniscus.
+The results indicated that the therapy enhanced the growth of the cells more rapidly and enhanced their energy-producing capability.
 The cells also began exhibiting signs of becoming cartilage cells, which is vital for repairing damaged meniscus tissue.
-The scientists further discovered that the light influenced some of the genes that are critical for cell survival and growth.
+[1]

 Choosing the Right Red Light Therapy Device for Knee Injuries